algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFourthWeek.md

 ## Conclusion

-The fourth week was a short week, the team continue to simulate the functionality of each component with LEDs.
+The fourth week was short, the team continued to simulate the functionality of each component with LEDs.
 The team also managed to finish the documentation like the test plan and the User manual.
 The team is motivated to continue next week's work with the LEDs.
 The team is looking forward to the next week to finish the work properly despite the hardware problems.